NC3-LU/cases_web/internshipsjobs.md

 ## Internship #5: MONARC Multi-Language Support and New Visualisations

 CASES is one of the main actors of cyber security in Luxembourg and is a young and motivated team with expertise in the field of information security.
 CASES has developed an optimised risk analysis tool and method: MONARC (Optimised Risk Analysis Method), allowing for a precise and repeatable risk management.
-With more international users employing MONARC in their day to day work, MONARC needs to support more languages than it does already; also, a requested addition is to have a visualisation that indicates the progress in the implementation of new features in a related .
+With more international users employing MONARC in their day to day work, MONARC needs to support more languages than it does already; also, a requested addition is to have a visualisation that indicates the progress in the implementation of new features.

 #### Job: